Buggin’ Out

 Not exactly something you say every day, but every once in a while the situation calls for it.
 Like when you’re laying on a dock on a lake in the Guatemalan jungle and you feel something burrowing its fangs into the corner of your eyeball.

-“Noo!”
+“Noo!
 I’m not!”
-I yelled back.
-I waved at my eyes, too afraid to touch them in case it caused the ant to retreat any further and take up hiding under my eyelid.
+I yelled, feeling a little hysterical.
+I waved at my eyes, too afraid to touch them in case it caused the ant to retreat any further and go into hiding under my eyelid.
 “I can freakin’ FEEL it!”
 Only I didn’t say freakin’.

-And now one of them had apparently hidden itself in my clothes and waited until I was laying comfortably on the dock, enjoying the sunset, to come out of hiding and try to blind me.
+And now one of them had apparently hidden itself in my clothes and waited until I was laying comfortably on the dock and enjoying the sunset to come out of hiding and try to blind me.

 “Oh.
 You’re right,” my roommate said in surprise as she spotted it at last.
 “Here it is…” She pried it off of my face, scraping the underside of my eye and possibly taking a few lashes in the process and then flicked the ant into the lake.
 “Okay.
 Don’t worry.
 It’s gone now.”

 I’m not as tough as I seem.
-I may have a compulsive addiction to moving to random countries but when it comes to things like snakes, scorpions or crocodiles, I’m as scared as a bug in a rug…if that rug was being slowly swallowed by a python.
+I may have a compulsive addiction to moving to random countries but when it comes to things like snakes, scorpions or crocodiles, I’m a big scaredy cat.

 So scared in fact that at first, I refused to go swimming in the lake.
 “There are no crocodiles on this side of the lake, no problema,” the hotel owner told me, trying to be reassuring.
 I followed his eyes to the lake in front of us and noted the complete lack of giant wall or netting separating the two sides of the lake.